This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Non-alcoholic party drinks rely on many factors to mimic their original spirit-forward recipes.
 Texture, mouth-feel, aromatics, flavor, and how they look are all crucial when creating a great mocktail.

 Bartenders will bring a variety of unique solutions to the table in order to properly execute an alcohol-free recipe.
-Some will use tea in floral drinks, they’ll create custom sweeteners (just like my blueberry syrup), and use plenty of citrus, salt, and bubbles (like sparkling water) to achieve balance.
+Some will use tea in floral drinks, they’ll create custom sweeteners, and use plenty of citrus, salt, and bubbles (like sparkling water) to achieve balance.
 Sometimes the mocktail is even better than the original!

 Pro Tip!